Small Business Startup Loans With No Credit Check – 5 Options to Try

 5. Your Own Home Equity

-There is another way, and it doesn’t require small business loans or a credit check at all.
-It’s called Sell & Stay by EasyKnock, and it allows you to sell your home while remaining in place as a tenant.
-You pay rent to EasyKnock until you’re ready to relocate or repurchase the property.
+There is another way, and it doesn’t require small business loans or a hard credit check at all.
+It’s called a sale-leaseback, and it allows you to sell your home while remaining in place as a tenant.

 It’s not a loan, so you’re not putting your home at risk.
-Instead, you get a percentage of the equity you’ve built up, free and clear, and you don’t have to go through the emotional pain of moving.
+Instead, if you qualify, you get a percentage of the equity you’ve built up, free and clear, and you don’t have to go through the emotional pain of moving.

 There are small business loans with no credit check required, but why take on the stress of borrowing if you have other options?
-EasyKnock lets you liquidate your equity and invest it in your next great adventure – your own business.
-Talk to a financial expert to discuss your options and give us a call.
+Talk to a financial expert to discuss your options.